What Is a Medicare Special Needs Plan (SNP)?

 Enroll during an eligible enrollment period

-Most SNP enrollment happens during the Annual Enrollment Period (Oct.
-15–Dec.
-7) or a Special Enrollment Period triggered by a qualifying life event, such as gaining Medicaid eligibility or moving to a care facility.
-D-SNP enrollees with full dual eligibility may enroll or switch plans monthly.
+Most SNP enrollment happens during the Annual Enrollment Period (October 15 to December 7) or a Special Enrollment Period triggered by a qualifying event — gaining Medicaid eligibility or moving to a care facility, for example.
+D-SNP enrollees with full dual eligibility can enroll or switch plans monthly.

 5. 5